Botox injection for migraine does NOT hurt as much as the pain phase itself!

 It is important that you supply all your information to your doctor so you can both work together to decide if this treatment is right for you, and safe.

 In this CNN interview Dr. Binder says that Botox injection for migraine did not work in 15 – 20% of his patients, but the lady interviewed had not experienced another migraine in four years.
-That’s all pretty good if you ask me!
+That still sounds like good odds.

 Botox is injected directly into the muscles of and surrounding the eye area, nose, forehead, sides of the head and neck.